ethancaballero/neural-engineers-first-attempt/README.md

 ```

-## How I would re-do project today:
+## How project would be approached differently today:
 -Transformer from "attention is all you need" https://arxiv.org/abs/1706.03762

 -Use a Differentiable Programming Language as decribed in "Differentiable Functional Program Interpreters" https://arxiv.org/abs/1611.01988 so that you can scrap all score/value estimators from RL and just get the exact gradient of the reward with respect to the parameters